wellingtoneacademy/moodle-mod_accredible/README.md

 ## Introduction
-This plugin enables you to issue dynamic, digital certificates for free using the [Accredible](https://accredible.com) API on your Moodle instance.
+This plugin enables you to issue dynamic, digital certificates using the [Accredible](https://accredible.com) API on your Moodle instance.
 They act as a replacement for the PDF certificates normally generated for your courses.
 An example output certificate can be viewed at: [https://accredible.com/example](https://accredible.com/example).

 ## Compatability